tcelestino/tech-blog/src/posts/sidekiq-workers.html.md

 date: 2013-06-24
 author: pablocantero
 layout: post
-category: cloud
+category: back-end
 description: We use Sidekiq to process messages from images conversion to shipping tickets' generation...
 tags:
-  - Amazon Elastic Compute Cloud
+  - amazon-elastic-compute-cloud
-  - Amazon Web Services
+  - amazon-web-services
-  - AutoScaling
+  - auto-scaling
-  - CloudWatch
+  - cloudwatch
-  - Netflix
+  - netflix
 ---
 We use [Sidekiq](https://github.com/mperham/sidekiq) to process messages from images conversion to shipping tickets' generation.